Syphilis in Pregnant Women: An Overview

 - Death of newborn babies.

-syphilis symptoms at birth, but most develop symptoms later.
+Some infants with congenital syphilis have symptoms at birth, but most develop syphilis symptoms later.
+Babies born with this disease may develop:

 - Skin sores